code-and-effect/effective_roles/README.md

 ### Defining Roles

 All roles are defined in the config/effective_roles.rb initializer.
+The roles are defined once and may be applied to any acts_as_role_restricted model in the application.

 ### Model